-- Fan Translation: Obviously a necessity, since only Shadow Dragon was officially localized.
+- Fan Translation: Prior to the game's official localization in 2020, the only way to play the original Famicom version in English was to inject a fan translation into the ROM, as only Shadow Dragon was localized.
 As of November 2012, all five Japan-only games can now be enjoyed in English with these, including Archanea War Chronicles through the remakes of its maps in New Mystery.

 - Fountain of Expies: This game started many of the Archetypes that would continue into future games such as the Jagen, Cain and Abel, Gordin, Ogma, Julian, Lena, Navarre, Merric, Maria, Minerva, Est, and Gotoh archetypes.
 It also is the origin of the Triangle Attack.